ygimenez/Pagination-Utils/README.md

 ## How do I paginate?

+Before we start the fun stuff, there're a few things we need to check:
+- You're using Java JDK 11 or above.
+- Your bot has the following permissions:
+    - MESSAGE_MANAGE
+    - MESSAGE_ADD_REACTION
+    - MESSAGE_EXT_EMOJI
+    - MESSAGE_READ/WRITE
+    - VIEW_CHANNEL
+- If using `JDABuilder.createLight()`, you added the following gateway intents:
+    - GUILD_MESSAGES
+    - GUILD_MESSAGE_REACTIONS

-It's easier than it seems!
+Now we can finally start, which is easier than it seems!
 The first step is to set a JDA client object as the event holder, which can be done in a single line:

 ```java
 JDA bot = ... //CREATION OF THE BOT CLIENT